att/netarbiter/attbench/README.md

 For details, refer to [group_vars/hostgroup-sample](group_vars/hostgroup-sample).

 ### Install
-To automatically install dependencies (fio, bc, pyaml) in your group of hosts, run:
+To install dependencies (fio, bc, pyaml) in your group of hosts, run:
 ```
 # For /etc/ansible/hosts:
 ansible-playbook install-prerequisites.yaml